pingcap/blog/back-up-and-restore-a-10-tb-cluster-at-1-gb-per-second.md

 Backing up or restoring large-scale distributed databases is time-consuming.
 When it takes a lot of time to backup or restore a database, Garbage Collection might break the snapshot used in the backup or restore process.
 Thus, some changes might be missing.
 This threatens data safety.

 As an open-source, distributed SQL database, [TiDB](https://en.wikipedia.org/wiki/TiDB) fulfills the requirement for **backing up and restoring large-scale clusters**.
-Our up-coming TiDB 4.0 release will introduce [Backup & Restore](https://github.com/pingcap/br) (BR), a distributed backup and restore tool, that offers **high backup and restore speeds**—1 GB/s or more for 10 TB of data.
+[TiDB 4.0 release candidate (RC)](https://pingcap.com/docs/stable/reference/tools/br/br/) introduced [Backup & Restore](https://github.com/pingcap/br) (BR), a distributed backup and restore tool, that offers **high backup and restore speeds**—1 GB/s or more for 10 TB of data.

 In this post, I’ll share how we use BR to improve backup and restore speeds for large-scale TiDB clusters.
 If you specialize in database development, this post might inspire your backup and restore design work.
 If your application deals with huge amounts of data and you also attach great importance to data security and the efficiency of backup and restore, you can try [TiDB](https://pingcap.com/docs/stable/overview/) with [BR](https://pingcap.com/docs/v3.1/reference/tools/br/br/).